idanh8/lab_project_powerpost/README.md

 ### Scoring Mechanism:
  The system employs a scoring mechanism to evaluate the generated post content.
 The score reflects the potential effectiveness of the post in terms of engagement and reach.

+## If you want to see the code or results without having to run it, head over to the htmls 📂, where you can download ready-run html files for your 👀 pleasure.

 ## 📝 Usage
+### Very Important: first, begin by downloading the reddit_all_scraped_dataset.csv and the Full Project Interface.ipynb
+## Upload the data to the runtime environment of the notebook (save the path, you'll need it later)
-You can follow the instructions within the code, or from here.
+## Now, you can follow the steps below, from here or within the code.
+Enjoy!

 ### Step 1:
-Run the first 2 cells in the projcet.
+Run the first 2 cells in the project.

 ### Step 2:
 Enter your data into the widgets